 Be Realistic About Your Team’s Capabilities

 As you create the product roadmap and pitch it to executives, it is important to be honest about the capabilities of your team.
 We often fall prey to the “halo effect” and believe that since we have a great team of back-end developers, they can tackle any other area, such as mobile, UI, etc. However, software disciplines are very specialized these days.
-For example, in SaaS software teams, it’s common to find specialists for services, database, networking, front-end, security, mobile, etc.
+For example, in SaaS software teams, it’s common to find specialists for services, databases, networking, front-end, security, mobile, etc.

 Make sure you work with Engineering leaders to understand what it will take to build the product.
 If your product is very complex, needs high availability, or has very tight deadlines, be realistic about whether your existing team is sufficient to meet those needs.
-You might need to change scope or convince the executive team to hire the resources you need.
+You might need to change the scope or convince the executive team to hire the resources you need.
 Otherwise, it’ll be almost impossible to deliver on the product promise you are making.

 Don’t Forget to Include a Project Manager